Four Tops: Late Motown period

-Without Holland-Dozier-Holland, the hits became less frequent.
+Without Holland–Dozier–Holland, the hits became less frequent.
 The group worked with a wide array of Motown producers during the late 1960s, including Ivy Jo Hunter, Nickolas Ashford & Valerie Simpson, Norman Whitfield and Johnny Bristol, without significant chart success.

 Their first major hit in a long time came in the form of 1970's "It's All in the Game", a pop Top 30/R&B Top Ten hit produced by Frank Wilson.
 Wilson and the Tops began working on a number of innovative tracks and albums together, echoing Whitfield's psychedelic soul work with the Temptations.
-Their 1970 album Still Waters Run Deep was a forerunner of the concept album.
-It also served as an inspiration for Marvin Gaye's 1971 classic album What's Going On, the title track of which was co-written by the Tops' Renaldo "Obie" Benson.
+Their 1970 album Still Waters Run Deep served as an inspiration for Marvin Gaye's 1971 classic album What's Going On, the title track of which was co-written by the Tops' Benson.

 In addition to their own albums, the Tops were paired with The Supremes, who had just replaced lead singer Diana Ross with Jean Terrell, for a series of albums billed under the joint title The Magnificent 7 in 1970, and The Return of the Magnificent Seven and Dynamite! in 1971.
-Whilst the albums themselves did not perform really well on the charts, The Magnificent Seven featured a Top 20 version of Ike & Tina Turner's "River Deep - Mountain High", produced by Ashford & Simpson.
+While the albums themselves did not perform really well on the charts, The Magnificent Seven featured a Top 20 version of Ike & Tina Turner's "River Deep – Mountain High", produced by Ashford & Simpson.

-The 1971 single "A Simple Game" featured backing vocals from members of The Moody Blues.
+The 1971 single "A Simple Game" was a Moody Blues cover and featured backing vocals from members of that band.
 The song did not fare well on the U.S. charts, but reached number three on the UK chart.